ParriCode/Console-Timer/README.md

 ### see [startet timer_name]
  The command **see** show a menu of a started timer with the diferents time measurements
  ![new image](https://github.com/ParriCode/Console-Timer/blob/main.py/images/img13.png)

+  _The menu has two parts , the left numbers is the time since we started the timer for the last time_ _The right part is the sum of every time that the timer was started _
 ### save [saved timer_name]
- The command **save** save an exist and started timer with the time that has passed since it started
+ The command **save** saves an exist and started timer with the time that has passed since it started
 ### exist [timer_name]
  The command **exist** check if the called name is saved in the data file, if exist return True, else return False.

  Also you can write **exist all**, this command return a list of existing timers
  ```
 exist all